Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Waste diversion

-Through our daily operations, we generate 230 tonnes of solid waste every year.
-Our recycling and composting programs enable us to divert 75% of this waste away from provincial landfills.
+Through our daily operations, we generate 200 tonnes of solid waste every year.
+Our recycling and composting programs enable us to divert 65% of this waste from provincial landfills.

 Waste management stations

-By removing garbage cans from classrooms and offices through the Pack it In - Pack it Out campaign, students and staff are encouraged to dispose of their waste in central waste sorting stations.
+To encourage proper waste sorting practices, the Pack it In - Pack it Out program removes garbage cans from classrooms and offices, motivating students and staff to dispose of their waste in central waste sorting stations.

 Waste station at Ivany Campus.